ANT0071/redash-manager/README.md

 ## Setup

-1. Install dependencies (dev only - TypeScript for type checking):
+1. Install dependencies (dev only - TypeScript, Prettier, and lefthook):

 ```bash
 npm install
 ```

+This will automatically:

+- Install dev dependencies
+- Set up `.env` file from `.env-dist` if it doesn't exist
+- Install git hooks with lefthook

 2. Configure your Redash credentials in `.env`: